blakecalvin/DM-Resource/README.md

 The three generators include:
 - Encounter Generator:
-  Randomly generates a monster from a database of 400 monsters after filtering through given various criteria (filters) chosen by the user.
+  Randomly generates a monster from a database of 400 monsters after filtering through various criteria (filters) chosen by the user.
 - NPC (Non-player character) Generator:
   Randomly generator a character based on given criteria (filters) chosen by the users, then displays the character with a